IronShield-Tech/IronShield/README.md

 This multi-layered approach ensures that even in the unlikely event of specialized hardware being deployed, the combined defenses remain effective while maintaining compatibility with privacy tools like Tor and VPNs.

-### Future-Proof Your Security

-IronShield plans to support self-hosted Web Application Firewall (WAF) deployments, offering complete flexibility for organizations requiring additional control or regulatory compliance.

 ### Getting Started

 Deploy IronShield effortlessly via Cloudflare® Workers or your own infrastructure:
 - Clone the IronShield repository.
 - Configure your security rules and PoW settings.
 - Deploy using Docker, Kubernetes, or directly via Cloudflare® Workers.

-### Join the Revolution in Edge Security

-Stop compromising between security and cost-efficiency.
-Protect your platform with IronShield—enterprise-grade L7 DDoS protection designed specifically for your needs.

----

-**IronShield: Built for Security.
-Optimized for Performance.
-Designed for Everyone.**

-IronShield is a proof-of-work protection system for Cloudflare Workers.

 ## Project Structure